renovatebot/renovate/readme.md

 ##  Why

 - Creates or updates Pull Requests for each dependency that needs updating
-- Supports multiple `package.json` files per repository
+- Discovers and processes all `package.json` files in repository (supports monorepo architecture)
 - Supports multiple major versions per-dependency at once
 - Configurable via file, environment, CLI, and `package.json`
 - Self-hosted